plmday/Liscal/README.md

-# Lascar
+# Liscal

-Lascar is a Scheme dialect implemented in Rascal.
+Liscal is a Scheme dialect implemented in Rascal.